vapor-ware/synse-server/README.md

 ## Building an Synse Server Image

-To build a custom distribution of Synse (for example, to include site-specific TLS certificates, or to configure Nginx to use site-specific authn/authz), the included Makefile can be used to package up the distribution.
+To build a custom distribution of Synse, the included Makefile can be used to package up the distribution.

 In the simplest case, from the Synse directory:
 ```